milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 For information about deletion, removal, and retention of personal information, please see: help.netflix.com/node/100625.

 Portability and downloading a copy of your personal information: You can request portability of or download a copy of your personal information.
-If you are the account owner, to download a copy of your personal information go to: netflix.com/account/getmyinfo.
+To download a copy of your personal information go to: netflix.com/account/getmyinfo.
 For more information, please see: help.netflix.com/node/100624.

 Objection, restriction, and withdrawal of consent: You can object to or request that we restrict processing of your personal information.
 If we have collected and are processing your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.
 For more information, please see help.netflix.com/node/100637.